deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Eventually, she sent Ben and Sean on a walk to go get some takeaway, from the good Chinese place on the far side of town that didn't deliver.
 That earned her an hour of alone time for some girl talk.

 Ava certainly seemed to appreciate it.
-At least, she muttered "...thanks..." as soon as they were gone.
+At least, she muttered "…thanks…" as soon as they were gone.

 "Darling, you're going to have to come up for air sooner or later."
 Charlotte told her.

 It had the desired effect.
 Ava laughed---a thin, delicate, slightly hysterical laugh, but a laugh nonetheless---and finally unburied her face from her arms.
 Instead, she rested her elbows on the table and combed her fingers into her hair.
 "Sorry."

 "For being upset?
-I think you have a right..."
+I think you have a right…"

-"It's my own stupid fault though..."
-Ava sighed.
+"It's my own stupid fault though…" Ava sighed.
 Her hands dropped to the table and she sat back to stare up at the ceiling instead.
-“What was I *thinking?*”
+"What was I *thinking?"*

 "Which bit?"